GuelorEmanuel/guelor_art_store/README.md

 * Start Phoenix endpoint with `mix phx.server`

 Now you can visit my art store or personal website at`localhost:4000` or the chat app at `localhost:4000/chatter`, to signup or login to an already existing account.

+In order to acces the admin route for the art store you will first need to login at `localhost:4000/chatter/login`